 As I’m sure you’re all well aware by now, I’ve recently moved down from the Midlands to Bristol.
 It’s been almost a month now and so far, I’m loving it.
 It’s great to be discovering a city and all its edible treats.
-A well-known face on the foodie scene here is Elly Curshen, owner of Pear Cafe and author of a new cookbook I was recently sent to review.
-I’ve loved seeing photographs of the area I live in on the pages and am keen to visit the cafe for a slice of her famous frittata soon!
+A well-known face on the foodie scene here is Elly Curshen, owner of Pear Cafe and author of Fast Days and Feast Days, a new cookbook I was recently sent to review.
+I’ve loved seeing photographs of the area I live in on the pages and am keen to visit the cafe for a slice of her famous frittata.

 With a focus on healthy eating, it moves between low-calorie meals and snacks (fast) and heartier more calorific dishes (feasts).
 In essence, this book follows the 5:2 diet but is as far away from a ‘diet’ book as you can imagine.
 That said, I like the fact that this also isn’t just a book full of recipes, it talks about how to eat well, explains the principles behind ‘fast days and feast days’ and gives an insight into Elly’s personality and lifestyle.